 What are they?
 Sodium nitrate (250) and sodium nitrite (251) are chemicals found commonly in processed and cured meats.
 You will find them in ham, salami, cabana, polony, bacon, sausages, frankfurters, hot dogs etc. They are used to preserve meat and give it its pink/red colour, they can fix the colour in old meat to look vibrant again.
-They are also used to keep bacteria from growing in meat to prevent it going off as quickly.
+They are also used to keep bacteria from growing in meat to prevent it from going off as quickly.
 It's the synthetic additive that includes sodium or potassium nitrates and nitrites that are the big concern, it's not the natural nitrates that occur naturally in green leafy vegetables, beetroot and celery or in some fruits.

 How to Avoid: You can make easy swaps, use leftover roast meat in place of cold meat cuts.
 Purchase additive and preservative-free sausages (butchers supply these frozen).
 I purchase free-range bacon that contains celery or beetroot extract to keep it fresh, it's grey in colour as it contains no chemical nitrates but has so much more flavour.